SrFidelis/psl-snapshot/README.md

 # psl-snapshot
 PSL Snapshot For Blender 2.8
+Version for BLENDER 2.9 NOW AVAILABLE!

 -> Have fun!
-* Learn how to use currectly: http://bit.ly/2x6oGRx
+* Learn how to use correctly: http://bit.ly/2x6oGRx

-16/03/2020, Vinícius Fidelis PK - Canal CGI Brasil